PayFabric/APIs/Sections/Transactions.md

 }
 </pre>

 Please note that the **Key** field is the only required field for an update.
-For more information and descriptions on available fields please see our [wiki page](https://github.com/PayFabric/APIs/wiki/API-Object-V2#card).
+For more information and descriptions on available fields, click [here](Objects#card).

 ###### Related Reading
 * [How to Retrieve Tokenized Payment Methods](Wallets.md#retrieve-credit-cards--echecks)